woozy308/Pokemon-Test/README.md

 # Key Note:
-Please ensure that if you test this project that you test the **latest updated branch**, *not the "stock-base"*.
-The *"stock-base"* is outdated and serves as a base model of my project!
+Please ensure that if you test this project that you test the **latest version**, *not the "archive version"*.
+The *"archive version"* is outdated and serves as a base model of my project!

-Additionally, please note that the wild encounter at the current moment is a fight against a randomized starter, with the player having access to an overpowered same-type attack move as a current demo.
-Whoops!

 # Features